 - GIS – Guaranteed Income Supplement for low income individuals.
 This is automatically calculated and no values can be entered for it.

-Investment Assets: Enter the Capital that you expect to have at Retirement Age (or any other age you set), the Yearly Interest and Withdrawal rate per year.
+Investment Assets: Enter the Capital that you expect to have at Retirement Age (or any other age you set in line 1), the Yearly Interest and Withdrawal rate per year.

 - TFSA – Tax Free Savings Accounts